actualbudget/docs/docs/migration/nynab.md

 This happens sometimes in YNAB especially if you have an old hidden category or group that has been forgotten about.
 Actual is automatically rename these duplicates by appending a `-1` to the end of the name (potentially higher numbers if you have multiple duplicates).
 Make sure to show hidden categories to see if you have any of these duplicates.
-To see your hidden categories select the "Toggle Hidden Categories" option in the kebab menu next to the "Categores" header.
+To see your hidden categories select the "Toggle Hidden Categories" option in the kebab menu next to the "Categories" header.

 **To Fix duplicate groups**:
 1. Move any categories inside the duplicate group to a different group.